IntelEdisonDemoDay/documentation/README.md

    - Copy the day's examples, etc. into the right place
    - Hooking up sensors
    - Now control a servo
-   - Using the LCD display (Michael's time example?)
+   - Using the LCD display
  * 11:30 Break
  * 11:45 Continued Tutorial
    - Talking to the Internet